ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Would you be prepared to pay more for a product which positions itself as sustainable luxury?”

-The remaining 26% are prepared to spend more than 10% extra for sustainable/ethical luxury products, with 4%even being prepared to spend more than 25% extra.
-Trading up for sustainable goods resonates with under-40s than over-40s, especially for the 10-25% extra spending bracket.
+The remaining 24% are prepared to spend more than 10% extra for sustainable/ethical luxury products, with 4% even being prepared to spend more than 25% extra.
+Trading up for sustainable goods resonates with under-40s more than over-40s overall, especially for the 10-25% extra spending bracket.

 Back to Top